HIST 500 Early Africa. (3 Hours) A study of pre-colonial African History. The course emphasizes African civilizations before the coming of Europeans.

 HIST 510 Discovery and Preservation of Local, State, and National History.
 (3 Hours) Survey of techniques and methodologies for researching and writing the histories of various political and cultural subdivisions.
 The subdivisions that will serve as venues for the historical studies include and range from local municipalities, small towns and counties to the state, region and nation.

-HIST 513 American Revolution and the Federal Period.
-(3 Hours) The course chronicles and analyzes the origins of the United States via the American Revolution and the nation’s post-revolutionary constitutional developments.
+HIST 513 Birth of the American Republic.
+(3 Hours) The course chronicles the founding and development of the colonies that became the United States and analyzes the origins of the American Revolution and establishment of the American Republic.

-HIST 514 From Jackson to Lincoln.
+HIST 514 Antebellum America.
 (3 Hours) A survey of America’s Antebellum era.
-The course emphasizes the major historical developments of the epoch which included various social reform movements, sectionalism, slavery, Indian Removal, manifest destiny, a religious awakening movement and the nation’s drift toward Civil War.
+The course emphasizes the major historical developments of the period, which included social reform movements, the growing sectional divide, the expansion of slavery, the pursuit of manifest destiny, and the nation’s drift toward Civil War.

 HIST 521 History of Women in America.
 (3 Hours) An examination of the problems, challenges and experiences of American women from the colonial period to the 21st century.

 HIST 525 History of the Frontier.
-(3 Hours) The concept of the Frontier is perhaps the most important idea in U.S. History.
+(3 Hours) The concept of the Frontier is arguably one of the most contentious interpretation U.S. History.
 Is the Frontier a process, a place, or perhaps both?
-This question has been a source of endless debate.
-In this course we will examine the concept of the Frontier and the corresponding region of the United States it is most often associated with: the American West.
-Together, the Frontier and the West have a long, complex history that is often difficult to separate from myth – a history this course will explore from many different angles.
+As a source of endless debate, the Frontier will be examined along with the American West.
+The Frontier and the West each have a long complex history that is often difficult to separate from myth.
+It is a history that this course will explore from many different angles.

 HIST 528 War, Depression, and Recovery, 1917-1941.
 (3 hours) The period of the 1920s and 1930s was an age of extremes in U.S. History.
 Situated between two World Wars, the United States experienced an era of economic growth and prosperity followed by the worst depression in the nation's history.
 These extremes dramatically shaped the social, cultural, and political events of these decades.